 The ebb and flow might benefit you if a long period of rising rates suddenly reverses course.

 It’s kind of like buying airline tickets.
 Imagine you’ve got three months before you trip.
 You have time to sit and watch fares to see if they come down.
 And even if they go up, they might come back down again.

 If your flight is in two weeks, you don’t have that luxury, and could wind up with an even higher fare if you push it to the last minute.

 Ultimately, it’s your choice and will be dictated on your risk appetite and/or if you’re satisfied with where rates are on a given day.
 Think it through and try not to be too impulsive.
 No one know with certainty if rates will go up or down tomorrow, next week, or next month.

 What If My Rate Lock Expires Before Closing?

-- You generally have a few options here
+- You generally have several options here

 - Including a lender courtesy to extend the lock a few days for free